Overview of Immigrant Eligibility for Federal Programs

-The immigration laws allow officials to deny an application for lawful permanent residence or to deny an immigrant entry into the U.S. if the authorities determine that he or she is “likely to become a public charge.”
-In deciding whether an immigrant is likely to become a public charge, immigration or consular officials review the “totality of the circumstances,” including an immigrant’s health, age, income, education and skills, employment, family circumstances, and, most importantly, the affidavits of support.
+The immigration laws allow officials to deny an application for lawful permanent residence or to deny a noncitizen entry into the U.S. if the authorities determine that the person is “likely to become a public charge.”
+In deciding whether an immigrant is likely to become a public charge, immigration or consular officials review the “totality of the circumstances,” including the person’s health, age, income, education and skills, employment, family circumstances, and, most importantly, the affidavits of support.

 Requirement of Affidavits of Support

 The 1996 laws enacted rules that make it more difficult to immigrate to the U.S. to reunite with family members.
-Effective December 19, 1997, relatives (and some employers) who sponsor an immigrant have been required to meet strict income requirements and to sign a long-term contract, or affidavit of support (USCIS Form I-864), promising to maintain the immigrant at 125 percent of the federal poverty level and to repay any means-tested public benefits the immigrant may receive.
+As noted above, since December 19, 1997 relatives (and some employers) who sponsor an immigrant have been required to meet strict income requirements and to sign a long-term contract, or affidavit of support (USCIS Form I-864), promising to maintain the immigrant at 125 percent of the federal poverty level and to repay any means-tested public benefits the immigrant may receive.

 The specific federal benefits for which sponsors may be liable have been defined to be TANF, SSI, SNAP, nonemergency Medicaid, and CHIP.
-Federal agencies have issued little guidance on sponsor liability, however.
-Regulations on the affidavits of support issued in 2006 make clear that states are not obligated to seek reimbursement from sponsors and that states cannot collect reimbursement for services used prior to issuance of public notification that the services are considered means-tested public benefits for which sponsors will be liable.
+Regulations about the affidavits of support issued in 2006 make clear that states are not obligated to seek reimbursement from sponsors and that states cannot collect reimbursement for services used before the state issues a public notification that the services are considered means-tested public benefits for which sponsors will be liable.

 Most states have not designated which programs would give rise to sponsor liability, and, for various reasons, agencies generally have not attempted to seek reimbursement from sponsors.
 However, the specter of making their sponsors liable financially has deterred eligible immigrants from applying for critical services.

 Many immigrants face significant linguistic and cultural barriers to obtaining benefits.
-As of 2013, approximately 21 percent of the U.S. population (5 years of age and older) speaks a language other than English at home.
-Although 97 percent of long-term immigrants to the U.S. eventually learn to speak English well, many are in the process of learning the language, and around 8.5 percent of people living in the U.S. speak English less than very well.
+As of 2019, approximately 22 percent of the U.S. population (5 years of age and older) spoke a language other than English at home.
+Although 97 percent of long-term immigrants to the U.S. eventually learn to speak English well, many are in the process of learning the language, and around 8.2 percent of people living in the U.S. speak English less than very well.
 These limited–English proficient (LEP) residents cannot effectively apply for benefits or meaningfully communicate with a health care provider without language assistance.

-Title VI of the Civil Rights Act of 1964 prohibits recipients of federal funding from discriminating on the basis of national origin.
-Benefit agencies, health care providers, and other entities that receive federal financial assistance are required to take “reasonable steps” to assure that LEP individuals have “meaningful access” to federally funded programs, but compliance with this law varies widely, and language access remains a challenge.
+Title VI of the Civil Rights Act of 1964 and its implementing regulations prohibit recipients of federal funding from discriminating on the basis of national origin, which has been interpreted to prohibit discrimination based on language.
+Benefit agencies, health care providers, and other entities that receive federal financial assistance are required to take “reasonable steps” to assure that people who are LEP have “meaningful access” to federally funded programs, but compliance with this law varies widely, and language access remains a challenge.

 Rules that require benefit agencies to verify applicants’ immigration or citizenship status have been misinterpreted by some agencies, leading some to demand immigration documents or Social Security numbers (SSNs) in situations when applicants are not required to submit such information.

-The 1997 guidance recommends that agencies make financial and other eligibility decisions before asking the applicant for information about his or her immigration status.
+The 1997 guidance recommends that agencies make decisions about financial and other eligibility factors before asking an applicant for information about their immigration status.

 Questions on Application Forms